 What Does Workers’ Compensation Cover?

-In NY, employers must have workers’ compensation insurance that covers all their employees, including full-time, part-time, seasonal, and temporary workers.
+In NYC, employers must have workers’ compensation insurance that covers all their employees, including full-time, part-time, seasonal, and temporary workers.
 You don’t need to prove that your employer caused your injury.
 All you’ll need to show is that your injury occurred while you were at work or fulfilling your work duties.

 Workers’ compensation covers your medical care, lost wages, vocational rehabilitation, death benefits, and a Schedule Loss of Use (SLU) if your earning power diminishes.